koserLeos/bind9/doc/notes/notes-current.rst

   enter into a state where it would not recover without stopping ``named``, manually deleting ``managed-keys.bind`` and ``managed-keys.bind.jnl`` files, and starting ``named`` again. :gl:`#2895`

+- Fix bugs related to ``inline-signing`` zones that are subject to a multisigner model (RFC 8901).
+In some cases it was not possible to update the zone with a DNSKEY, CDS or CDNSKEY from the other provider, or the record would be removed again after a re-sign of the zone. :gl:`#2710`